JohnD-Axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 ### Output

-The output tab allows the configuration of how the filter returns a JWS object.
-It is possible to:
+From the **Output** tab you can configure how the filter returns a JWS object.
+You can configure the following options:

-* **Set an attribute with the generated signature**: This option takes as a parameter an **Attribute Name**.
-When the filter completes the JWS will be accessible in that attribute through the use of a selector.
+* **Set an attribute with the generated signature**: Takes an **Attribute Name** as a parameter.
+When the filter completes, the JWS object will be accessible in that attribute through the use of a selector.
-* **Add the generated signature to an HTTP Header**: This option sets the JWS as an HTTP header on the current circuit Message.
-A text box is provided to specify the header name.
-The filter can be configured to **Overwrite existing value** if the header already exists, if this option is disabled the header will be appended creating multiple headers of the same name.
-With the remaining options the header can be stored with the body (${content.body}) by choosing **Use body headers** or in a distinct headers message attribute (${http.headers}) by choosing **Use message headers**.
+* **Add the generated signature to an HTTP Header**: Sets the JWS as an HTTP header on the current circuit Message.
+You must enter the header name, and select one of the following options:
+    * **Overwrite existing value**: Select this option if the header already exists.
+If this option is disabled, the header will be appended creating multiple headers of the same name.
+    * **Use body headers**: The header is stored with the body, `${content.body}`.
+    * **Use message headers**: The header is stored in a distinct headers message attribute, `${http.headers}`.
-* **Detach signature with unencoded payload** Detaching the signature will create a JWS token in the format ```<header>..<signature>```.
-The payload will be stored in a separate message attribute to be returned to the user (typically content.body).
-See [Appendix F of RFC 7515](https://tools.ietf.org/html/rfc7515#appendix-F) for a description of this JWS option.
-This payload will be unencoded and the JWS header will contain a header specifying b64=false as per [RFC 7797 Unencoded Payload Option](https://tools.ietf.org/html/rfc7797).
-This option is used when signing a json response and supports the OBIE Open Banking message signing specification.
+* **Detach signature with unencoded payload**: Detaching the payload will create a JWS token in the format `<header>..<signature>`.
+This payload is stored in a separate message attribute to be returned to the user, typically in the `content.body`.
+This option is used when signing a JSON response, and it supports the OBIE Open Banking message signing specification.

+For more information on JWS Detached Content, see [Appendix F of RFC 7515](https://tools.ietf.org/html/rfc7515#appendix-F).
+This payload is unencoded, and the JWS header contains a header specifying `b64=false` as described in [RFC 7797 Unencoded Payload Option](https://tools.ietf.org/html/rfc7797).

+{{< alert title="Note" color="primary" >}}
-Please note that the message attribute names for **generated signature** and **detached signature payload** must be distinct from one another.
-Using the same attribute name will result in a validation error in Policy Studio.
+The message attribute names for **Generated signature** and **Detach signature payload** must be distinct from one another.
+Using the same attribute name will result in a validation error in Policy Studio. {{< /alert >}}

 ## JWT Verify filter